Stages of Labor: What is Considered a ‘Normal’ Labor? What’s ‘Failure to Progress’?

 Management of Arrested Labor

 The management of arrested labor is controversial.
-Friedman recommends C-section after 2 hours of arrested labor, while other researchers suggest waiting a minimum of 4 hours, with Pitocin augmentation, before moving on to a C-section.
+Friedman recommends C-section after 2 hours of arrested labor, while other researchers suggest waiting a minimum of 4 hours, with Pitocin (synthetic oxytocin) augmentation, before moving on to a C-section.
 The four-hour suggestion, however, puts babies at risk.
-If there is a situation where the baby cannot fit through the birth canal, they are still experiencing strong contractions from Pitocin augmentation during that four hours while they are stuck.
+If there is a situation in which the baby cannot fit through the birth canal, they are still experiencing strong contractions from Pitocin augmentation during that four hours while they are stuck.
 Not only does this ‘wait and see’ approach delay what would be an already-necessary C-section, but it would expose that baby to further risk of birth injury as the baby is subject to additional hours of chemically-augmented contractions.
-These contractions increase the risk of severe cranial compression as contractions force the baby’s head against the mother’s pelvis, and Pitocin-related hyperstimulation may cause oxygen deprivation-related injuries as the placenta is unable to replenish its oxygen supply.
+These contractions increase the risk of severe cranial compression as contractions force the baby’s head against the mother’s pelvis, and Pitocin-related hyperstimulation (also known as uterine tachysystole) may cause oxygen deprivation-related injuries as the placenta is unable to replenish its oxygen supply.

 Summary: What Does Abnormal Labor Look Like?